 Salvia elegans Vahl is the correct and accepted scientific name for this species of Salvia.
 It was named and described by Martin (Henrichsen) Vahl in Enumeratio Plantarum in 1804.

-I bought this Salvia elegans (Pineapple Sage) from Wagler’s Greenhouse in the spring of 2015.
-It turned out to be the most AWESOME plants I have grown.
+I brought this Salvia elegans (Pineapple Sage) home from Wagler’s Greenhouse in the spring of 2015.
+It turned out to be one of the most AWESOME plants I have grown.

 I placed it in the north bed on the right side of the porch not realizing what a showstopper it would become.

 Salvia elegans is considered a tender perennial in USDA Zones 8-11, but here it has to be grown as an annual.
 They work fine in average, well-drained soil and are only fairly drought tolerant.
 They do best in fertile, well-drained soil that is consistently moist.
 I amend the beds every few years with “The Good Stuff” (which is decomposed cow manure and hay from where I feed the cows that has decomposed for a year or so).